NativeScript/firebase/packages/firebase-database/README.md

 await firebase().database().ref('/users/123').set(null);
 ```

-### Transactions
+### Save data as transactions

 Transactions are a way to always ensure a write occurs with the latest information available on the server.
 Transactions never partially apply writes & all writes execute at the end of a successful transaction.

-Imagine a scenario whereby an app has the ability to "Like" user posts.
-Whenever a user presses the "Like" button, the /likes/:postId value (number of likes) on the database increments.
+Imagine a scenario where an app can "like" user posts.
+Whenever a user presses the "Like" button, the `/likes/:postId` value (number of likes) on the database increments.
 Without transactions, we'd first need to read the existing value and then increment that value in two separate operations.

-On a high traffic application, the value on the server could already have changed by the time the operation sets a new value, causing the actual number to not be consistent.
+On a high-traffic application, the value on the server could already have changed by the time the operation sets a new value, causing the actual number to not be consistent.

 Transactions remove this issue by atomically updating the value on the server.
 If the value changes whilst the transaction is executing, it will retry.
 This always ensures the value on the server is used rather than the client value.

-To execute a new transaction, call the transaction method on a reference:
+To execute a new transaction, call the `transaction` method on a reference:

 ```ts
 import { firebase } from '@nativescript/firebase-core';